meceware/meceware.com/docs/fullpage-for-elementor.md

 This option enables Empty Page Template option.
 By default FullPage for Elementor comes with an empty page template, and this option is enabled.
 When FullPage is enabled, an empty page with no theme dependency is loaded.

 You can disable this option and load theme template.
 When this option is disabled, theme header and footer is loaded as well.
-You might need to know CSS and Javascript to change the behaviour of the page.
+You might need to know CSS and JavaScript to change the behaviour of the page.

 ### Use Template Redirect